hyperledger-archives/sawtooth-docs-archive/docs/1.2/sysadmin_guide/about_dynamic_consensus.md

   See [Creating the Genesis Block]({% link docs/1.2/sysadmin_guide/setting_up_sawtooth_network.md
-  %}#creating-the-genesis-block) for more information on the version and validator public keys for the PBFT member list .
+  %}#creating-the-genesis-block) for more information on the version and validator public keys for the PBFT member list.

 - For optional PBFT consensus settings, see [Configuring PBFT]({% link docs/1.2/pbft/configuring-pbft.md %})